k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 * **Added** column(s) to the source table (green-colored entries):

   * *Decide Later* whether to add it or not.
-For example, you may prefer not to decide now because you wish to be advised by your team if this column shall be used in your project.
+For example, you may prefer to postpone your decision for later, as you wish to consult with your team as to whether this column shall be used in your project.

   * *Add* the column also to the project's LU table.